-‘Answers’ by Elizabeth Jennings is a thirteen line poem that is separated into four sets of three lines, or tercets, and one final line that stands alone.
+‘Answers’ by Elizabeth Jennings is a thirteen-line poem that is separated into four sets of three lines, or tercets, and one final line that stands alone.
 Jennings chose to structure this piece with a consistent rhyme scheme.
 It follows the pattern of ABACDCDEDFAGA.
-Upon a close analysis a reader should take note of the repetition utilized in the end rhymes.
+Upon close analysis, a reader should take note of the repetition utilized in the end rhymes.

 As the poem progresses the comparison between light and dark and near and far also becomes significant.
 The speaker presents the reader with images, such as that of nighttime, which accompany descriptions of confinement.
 There is also a direct reference to the “light” as a good, close place that should only hold “small answers.”
-By the end of the poem the “conclusions” are drawing closer to the speaker, infringing on the safe, light area around her.
-You can read the full poem here.
+By the end of the poem, the “conclusions” are drawing closer to the speaker, infringing on the safe, light area around her.

 Summary of Answers

 The poem begins with the speaker stating that she prefers the company of “small” answers.
 These are the everyday conclusions that satisfy and comfort her.
 They are used as mental protection against the more daunting, and sinister, “big answers.”
 Up until this point, the small answers have done a good job comforting and protecting the speaker from the big.
 But she can feel a change starting.
 The “big answers” and questions bang on the inside of her mind, demanding her attention.
 They are becoming harder to ignore.